When you’re ready to take your Multisite live on Flywheel, complete the following steps:

-Remove the Privacy Mode for your site on Flywheel, so that it’s visible to visitors and search engines.
-You can turn Privacy Mode off from the ‘overview’ tab for your site, in the lower-right of the dashboard.
+Disable Privacy Mode for your site on Flywheel, so that it’s visible to visitors and search engines.
+You can turn Privacy Mode off from the site’s Overview tab on the right sidebar.

-Add any and all domains you will be pointing at your site to the domain list on the site’s page in Flywheel.
-This includes www.example.com and example.com.
+Add any domains (and subdomains) you will be pointing at your site to the Domains card.

-The easiest way to do this is to head to wpmultisitedomainreplace.com, enter the proper information about your site (database prefix, number of subsites, old domain and new domain), then hit the “Generate SQL!” button.
+The easiest way to update the database is to head to the WordPress Multisite Domain Replacement Tool and enter the proper information about your site (old and new domain, database prefix, number of subsites).

-That will give you an SQL command, which you can copy and then run on your site’s database to make all the necessary replacements automatically.
+That will give you an SQL statement, which you can copy and then run on your site’s database to make all the necessary replacements automatically.

 You should see several success messages, and possibly some errors.
 That’s normal.
 As long as you’re seeing at least some success messages, you’re good.
-If not, double-check the info you entered at wpmultisitedomainreplace.com.
+If not, double-check the info you entered just to make sure everything’s correct.

 If that worked, you can skip to the next step!
-If not, or if you’d prefer to make the updates manually, follow these instructions:
+If not, or if you’d prefer to make the updates manually, follow the instructions below.

 Login to your database manager from your Flywheel Dashboard and then edit the following tables from your Flywheel Temporary Domain to your new Primary Domain:

 wp_blogs: any entries in the “domains” column that have the

 wp_#_options: update “siteurl” and “home” corresponding to blog id